5l1v3r1/pragmash/COMMANDS.md

 This returns "true" if all its arguments are equal (when compared as strings).
 Returns "" otherwise.

+### The && operator

+If none of the arguments are empty, this returns "true".
+Otherwise, it returns "".

+### The || operator

+This returns its first non-empty argument.
+If all arguments are empty, this returns "".

 # I/O

 ## The console